-The UMaine-developed, patent-pending, VolturnUS floating concrete hull technology can support wind turbines in water depths of 45 meters or more, and has the potential to significantly reduce the cost of offshore wind.
+The UMaine-developed, patented VolturnUS floating concrete hull technology can support wind turbines in water depths of 45 meters or more, and has the potential to significantly reduce the cost of offshore wind.

 The VolturnUS technology is the culmination of more than a decade of collaborative research and development conducted by the University of Maine-led DeepCwind Consortium.

 The DeepCwind Consortium was a unique public-private research partnership funded by the Department of Energy, the National Science Foundation-Partners for Innovation, Maine Technology Institute, the State of Maine, and the University of Maine, and includes more than 30 industry partners such as Cianbro and Maine Maritime Academy.

 VolturnUS 1:8 is a 65-foot-tall floating wind turbine prototype that is 1:8th the geometric scale of a 6-megawatt (MW), approximately 450-foot rotor diameter design.
 The patent-pending VolturnUS 1:8, was designed and built at UMaine, assembled at Cianbro’s facility in Brewer, successfully towed nearly 30 miles from Brewer by a Maine Maritime Academy tugboat, and anchored for testing off the coast of Castine, Maine in 90 ft of water.

 In June 2013, the turbine was energized and began delivering electricity through an undersea cable to the Central Maine Power electricity grid, making VolturnUS 1:8 the first grid-connected offshore wind turbine in the Americas.
 The VolturnUS successfully completed its 18 month deployment as planned, and was retrieved for post-deployment analysis by UMaine in November 2014.